guillaumeast/42_ultimate_tester/README.md

 2. Build the `libfut.a` static library
 3. Link the library and header to your system (Global or Local)

-> ✌️ No setup, no dependency, no editing, no excuses.
+You can now run your first test in just a few seconds by following this [guide](docs/0_get_started.md) ⚡️

----
+> ✌️ No setup, no dependencies, no editing, no excuses.

-## 🛠️ Management
+## 🛠️ Update and uninstall

 To make your life easier, set up aliases in your shell config.